JenniferShelton/JenniferShelton.github.io/_episodes/23-structuralVariationExercises.md

 > ~~~
 {: .keypoints}

-Run the following code pieces one at a time.
+Run the following code blocks one at a time.

 ~~~
 /software/manta-1.6.0.centos6_x86_64/bin/configManta.py \